Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

 *Snapshot uniqueness*: a peer is counted **once per snapshot file**, even if it appears multiple times in the same RPC response.
 Snapshots older than 30 days are automatically pruned, so uptime always reflects roughly the last month of observations.

+##### How it’s computed
+1. Load all files in history/ that match peers_*.json.
+2. In each snapshot, count a peer at most once, using the unique key:
+   node_id@ip:port
+   This avoids duplicate counts when a peer appears multiple times in the same file.
+4. For every peer, compute:
+   seen       = number of snapshots where the peer appears (once per snapshot)
+   total      = total number of snapshots loaded
+   uptime (%) = round( (seen / total) * 100 )

+*Example*
+If there are 8 snapshots and a peer appears in 7 of them:
+   uptime = round(7 / 8 * 100) = 88

+*Retention window*
+Snapshots older than 30 days are automatically pruned.
+As a result, the uptime percentage reflects roughly the last month of observations.

 #### 3. Final Score (0 – 100)
 *Examples*